-This offsets the entire shape up or down.
-Offset works in conjunction with Level, below, similar to Offset and Amount in Mod Processor "Gate" on page 62.
-For instance, if you want Shape to control volume, but don't want the volume to drop all the way to silence, set both Offset and Level to +0.50.
+This shifts the entire shape up or down.
+It works slightly differently from Mod Processor "Offset," in that the Offset is added to the shape, and then the result is scaled by the Level, below.
+For instance, if you want Shape to control volume, but don't want the volume to drop all the way to silence, set Offset to +1.00 and Level to +0.50.